Boosting Biofilter Performance Part 3: Conquering Biological Oxygen Demand (BOD)

 High BOD means your biofilter is fighting for breath.

-See the chart below.
+See the chart below:

-Not only nitrification increase as BOD decreases (increases grams of ammonia per m2 of surface area per day consumed), but inverseley as BOD increases, not only does nitrification decrease, but Oxygen requirements increases dramatically.
+On the left, you can see the impact BOD has on nitrification.
+Not only does nitrification increase as BOD decreases (increases grams of ammonia per m² of surface area per day consumed), but inversely as BOD increases, not only does nitrification decrease, but Oxygen requirements increase dramatically.
+On the right, you can see how DO and ammonia concentration is intimately interlinked with removal rates of ammonia.
+This is based on a 0.4ppm BOD level, very low, and would be considered a clearwater system.

 The Physical War on Waste